 "Just two albums into his recording career and Mike Stockbridge is solidifying his reputation as one of the East Coast's most promising jazz guitarists.
 Stockbridge's second effort, Ama, jolts the imagination with his inventive and compelling playing.
 Stockbridge released his self-titled debut in 2009; two years later, Ama finds Stockbridge gaining confidence and focus, creating a work of bold experimentation and stunning precision."

 Mike always maintains a strong roster of private students of every ability.
 Which ever capacity he is working in, it is clear that his consummate abilities in private education have allowed him to forge this path with much confidence.
-His resume includes time spent at many other wonderful institutions such as Phillips Exeter Academy, Rivertree Arts, The National Guitar/Music Workshop, Music & Arts, the Tony Boffa School of Contemporary Music, the Robert Frost Charter School and for the city of Newburyport, MA.
+His resume includes time spent at many other wonderful institutions such as Phillips Exeter Academy, Rivertree Arts, Music & Arts, the Tony Boffa School of Contemporary Music, the Robert Frost Charter School and for the city of Newburyport, MA.